 7. Efficient Light Bulbs: LEDs Are a Great Utah Energy Incentive

 Energy Star LED light bulbs can lower light usage costs by as much as 75 percent.
 Regardless of whether you go solar, you’re going to have to buy light bulbs if you live in a modern home of any kind.
 You may as well make a smart decision.

-Although these LED light bulbs tend to cost a little bit more on average, they will help you make return on your energy investment over the course of their lifespan.
+Although these LED light bulbs tend to cost a little bit more on average, they will help you make a return on your energy investment over the course of their lifespan.